surgieboi/backendless-ecommerce-platform/README.md

 Whether you're building a direct-to-consumer site, a landing page for your latest drop, or a side hustle with friends and family, BEP does it all.

 Also, as orders come in, BEP provides you with everything you need to fulfill, including pre-paid duties, shipping, taxes, and more.
-BEP also comes with an API accessible via API keys and a Zapier app, enabling you to build automations and sync data that's relevant to your business.
+BEP also comes with an API, accessible via API keys and a Zapier app, enabling you to build automations and sync data that's relevant to your business.

 For now, BEP is available for merchants in the U.S. and U.K.; but, consumers everywhere can purchase from a BEP store.